Project-Herophilus/Project-Herophilus-Assets/CloningBuildingRunningSolution.md

 ### Additional or Advanced Design Pattern/Accelerator Configuration

-All iDaaS Design Pattern/Accelelrators have application.properties files to enable some level of reusability of code and simplfying configurational enhancements.
+All iDaaS Design Pattern/Accelelrators have application-dev.properties files to enable some level of reusability of code and simplfying configurational enhancements.
 The following section is designed around the application.properties ssupporting iDaaS Connect HL7; however, it is applicable across all iDaaS-Connect assets. iDaaS Connect HL7 uses 9980 for its server port (where the user management interface will run from).
 You can change this, but you will have to ensure other applications are not using ports you specify.

 ```
 # Kafka Details and Topics